Understanding ACL Tear: Why It Happens And What To Do Next

 - Patellar tendon rupture or patellar fracture in the case of bone-to-bone grafts.

-- A study of 160 clinical trials found higher post-surgery complications in young teens, with increased risks of growth disturbances, skeletal deformities, and ligament re-rupture requiring a second surgery.
+- Increased youth participation in high-intensity sports has led to more ACL surgeries, but research suggests complications may be worse in teens.
+A study of 160 clinical trials found higher post-surgery complications in young teens, with increased risks of growth disturbances, skeletal deformities, and ligament re-rupture requiring a second surgery.

-Regenexx Offers Non-Surgical Treatment For ACL Tears
+Interventional Orthobiologics For ACL Tears

 Perc-ACLR: Redefining Non-Surgical Ligament Care

-Perc-ACLR (percutaneous ACL repair) is an advanced approach developed by physicians in the licensed Regenexx network to address partial and select full-thickness non-retracted ACL tears without surgery.
+Perc-ACLR (percutaneous ACL repair) is an approach developed by physicians in the licensed Regenexx network to address partial and select full-thickness non-retracted ACL tears without surgery.
 ACL injuries are among the most common knee issues, and this technique provides a minimally invasive alternative for many cases.

 This innovative procedure uses precise image guidance to deliver orthobiologic injectates processed with Regenexx lab protocols, supporting the body’s natural healing response.
 By avoiding traditional surgery, Perc-ACLR may help patients maintain knee stability and function with fewer risks and less downtime.